 Information for new applicants

 The Master of Clinical Pharmacy is intended for students who have completed a Postgraduate Diploma in Clinical Pharmacy (PGDipClinPharm) and wish to advance to a higher postgraduate level with a research component.
-Students who completed the PHCX 512 Advanced Clinical Pharmacy paper during the PGDipClinPharm are required to complete the thesis rather than the dissertation during the MClinPharm.

 School of Pharmacy